Amazon drops grocery delivery fee as competitors close in

-(Reuters) - Amazon.com Inc is eliminating its grocery delivery service free for Prime members in the United States and making shopping easier by combining AmazonFresh and Whole Foods Market ordering on a single site, in a bid to fend off rival grocery sellers like Walmart Inc and Kroger Co.
+(Reuters) - Amazon.com Inc is eliminating its grocery delivery charge for Prime members in the United States and making shopping easier by combining AmazonFresh and Whole Foods Market ordering on a single site, as it battles rival grocery sellers like Walmart Inc and Kroger Co.

-Amazon is dropping its $14.99 grocery delivery fee as Walmart - the No. 1 grocery seller in the United States - rolls out a $98 annual “Delivery Unlimited” grocery membership to compete with Amazon’s $119 Prime delivery subscription.
+Amazon is dropping its $14.99 delivery fee as Walmart - the No. 1 grocery seller in the United States - rolls out a $98 annual “Delivery Unlimited” grocery membership to compete with Amazon’s $119 Prime delivery subscription.

 Amazon has fat profits from its Web Services business and has demonstrated a willingness to lose money on initiatives aimed at driving more customers to its sprawling online marketplace.

-Chief Executive Brian Olsavsky last week said “foregone shipping revenue” - or money Amazon would otherwise have brought in from customers who once paid for fast shipping - would contribute to a spike in Amazon shipping costs that some expect to top $11 billion in the fourth quarter.
+Chief Executive Brian Olsavsky last week said “foregone shipping revenue” - or money Amazon would otherwise have brought in from customers who once paid for fast delivery - would contribute to a spike in Amazon shipping costs that some expect to top $11 billion in the fourth quarter.

 “I think that this is going to be a game changer, and it will grow into one of the most loved benefits of Prime,” Stephenie Landry, Amazon’s vice president of grocery delivery, said.

-Amazon last week forecast revenue and profit below Wall Street’s target, amid intense competition and surging costs related to its drive to speed up shipping around the world.
+Amazon last week forecast revenue and profit below Wall Street’s target, amid intense competition and surging costs related to its drive to speed up shipping times around the world.

 Sales at Amazon’s Whole Foods Market chain and other physical stores stalled in the second quarter and fell 1 percent in the third quarter.

 Profits from grocery sales are notoriously slim.
-But selling staples like bananas, milk and toilet paper gives retailers like Amazon, Walmart, Target Corp the opportunity to upsell shoppers who make frequent trips to replenish such necessities.
+But selling staples like bananas, milk and toilet paper gives retailers like Amazon, Walmart, Target Corp the opportunity to upsell shoppers who make frequent visits to replenish such necessities.

 Tuesday’s move from the world’s biggest online retailer is yet another salvo in the continuing delivery “arms race,” Charlie O’Shea of Moody’s said.